arsysnet/Unity-Experimental-DXR/README.md

 This repository contains the Experimental DXR project.
 This project use large file storage.
 Please check https://git-lfs.github.com/ first step to configure large file storage on your system.

 The Experimental DXR project is a Unity custom version with binaries based on the 2019.2a5 version of Unity, enhanced with DXR support and version 5.8.0 of HDRP enhanced with DXR support.
-It is aWindows only version with DX12 API.
+It is a Windows 10 (64 bit) only version with DX12 API.

 This project is a sandbox in which you can  play with real time ray tracing features in Unity.
 This is a prototype and the final implementation of DXR will be different from this version.
 This project can not be used to do any production work.